delenopschool/spamsweeper/replit.md

-# SpamClean - AI-Powered Email Spam Management
+# SpamSweeper - AI-Powered Email Spam Management

 ## Overview

-SpamClean is a full-stack web application that helps users clean up their email inboxes by using AI to identify spam emails and automatically find unsubscribe links.
+SpamSweeper is a full-stack web application that helps users clean up their email inboxes by using AI to identify spam emails and automatically find unsubscribe links.
 The application integrates with Microsoft Outlook/Graph API to scan user emails, uses OpenAI's GPT-4o model for intelligent spam classification, and provides a clean React-based dashboard for email management.

 ## User Preferences